anynines/a9s-kubernetes-training/website/docs/kubernetes/50-deployments/10-deployments.md

 title: Deployments
 ---

-The Kubernetes Deployment resource is desinged to support the continous delivery of application releases beyond the abilities of Pods and ReplicaSets.
+The Kubernetes Deployment resource is designed to support the continous delivery of application releases beyond the abilities of Pods and ReplicaSets.

 Using a Deployment, the deployment process is controlled by a deployment controller running within the Kubernetes cluster.